johndbigboi/M2-project-QuizGame/README.md

 ## Testing:

-As i develop this project game using JavaScript and API, I tested every line of the codes and making sure the codes was functioning properly, looking for errors and adjusting until the code ran without any issues.
+As I developed this project game using JavaScript and API, I tested every line of the codes and made sure the codes were functioning properly, looking for errors and adjusting until the code ran without any issues.
 This process allowed me to learn more in depth on how to work codes with JavaScript and API.
-Halfway thru the development of my game, I was informed about a modern way of requesting data from an API by using JavaScript fetch API function and ECMAScript 6/ES6, As i still using the old method of XHR http request.
-Resulting i need to redo some of my codes and made a lot of testing and adjustment to make sure the game works properly.
+Halfway through the development of my game, I was informed about a modern way of requesting data from an API by using JavaScript fetch API function and ECMAScript 6/ES6, as I was still using the old method of XHR http request.
+This resulted in me needing to redo some of my codes and I did a lot of testing and made adjustments to make sure the game worked properly.

 #### Manual testing:

-* The game play functionality was tested manually multiple times on different scenerios.
+* The game play functionality was tested manually multiple times on different scenarios.

     * Start of the game to input Name And open modals
         - The game required a codename to start the game. changing from windows.onload to jQuery was tested for glitches or attempt override by the player.
         - Modals open and close smoothly and tested for different devices.
     * Game Timer
-        - Was adjusted from 10 seconds to 15 seconds as the time is not enough from the reviews i gathered from people who played the game while maintaing the suspense of the game.
+        - Was adjusted from 10 seconds to 15 seconds as the time was not enough from the reviews I gathered from people who played the game while maintaining the suspense of the game.
     * Game Music
-        - Was tested for every aspect of the games and how was affecting the game challenges and created a button on/off for people who have sound sensitivity and can be played at night time without disturbing anyone.
+        - Was tested for every aspect of the games and how it affected the game challenges, and I created an on/off button for people who have sound sensitivity so the game could be played at any time without disturbing anyone.
     * Game Scores
         - Was tested for continuous progress of the money prize and to show the progress of the player.
     * Game Questions
-        - Codes was change from XHR https request to fetch Api, The array for questions was tested if the question was properly showing.
-I adjusted requesting 10 questions originally to 13 questions.
-13 Question was more balance given i add a function of StrikeOut where a player has a chance of 3 wrong answers that will prompt game over.
+        - Codes were changed from XHR https request to fetch Api.
+The array for questions was tested if the question was properly showing.
+I adjusted from 10 questions originally, to 13 questions.
+13 questions was more balanced given that I added a function of StrikeOut, where a player has a chance of 3 wrong answers that will prompt game over.
     * Game Answer buttons
         - Tested for disabling and enabling for a given period of time and properly showing the multiple choices and randomly putting the right answer within the 4 options.